 On January 18, 1888, English aviation pioneer and yachtsman Thomas Octave Murdoch Sopwith was born.
-Sopwitth’s pioneering firm was famous for British WWI military aircraft, including the legendary Sopwith Camel.
+Sopwith’s pioneering firm was famous for British WWI military aircraft, including the legendary Sopwith Camel.

-Thomas Sopwith’s enthusiasm was fueled by John Moisant‘s cross-Channel passenger flight.
+Sopwith’s love for flying was born when he witnessed the first canal crossing with a passenger performed by John Moisant.
 Sopwith’s first flight was with Gustave Blondeau in a Farman at Brooklands and after teaching himself how to fly a monoplane, Sopwith managed to fly on his own for the first time in 1910.
 After a first crash and further improvement of his skills, Sopwith was awarded Royal Aero Club Aviation Certificate No. 31, flying a Howard Wright 1910 Biplane.
-In December of the same year, the aviation pioneer Thomas Sopwith won a prize for the longest flight from England to the Continent in a British-built aeroplane, flying 272 km in less than four hours.
+In December of the same year, the aviation pioneer Thomas Sopwith won a prize for the longest flight from England to the Continent in a British-built aeroplane, flying 272 km in less than four hours, earning £4,000 prize money.

 After the nationalisation of the aviation interests of what was by then Hawker Siddeley, he continued to work as a consultant to the company until 1980.
 He became a Knight Bachelor in 1953.
 Sopwith’s 100th birthday was marked by a flypast of military aircraft over his home.
 Sopwith challenged the America’s Cup with his J-class yachts, Endeavour, in 1934, and with Endeavour II in 1937.
 Both yachts were designed by Charles E. Nicholson.
 Sopwith funded, organised and helmed the yachts.
 He did not win the Cup but he became a Cup legend by nearly winning it in 1934..